 On the rare occasions when the Dallas Hall icon appears on its own, the trademark symbol “TM” should be used next to it on merchandise and the “SM” service mark should appear on all other materials, such as publications and banners.

 These symbols are required unless the icon in question is large enough that a commensurately large trademark or service mark would be distracting and unsightly.

-The official colors of the logo are red for the icon and blue for the University initials.
-Alternative versions are available only for limited uses:
+The official colors of the logo are red with a white stroke for the Dallas Hall icon and blue for the "SMU" wordmark.
+Alternate versions are available only for limited uses.

-- When placing the logo on dark backgrounds of SMU colors or photographs, never reverse the SMU logo.
+- When placing the logo on dark backgrounds of SMU colors or photographs, never reverse the colors of the SMU logo or allow the logo to appear transparent.
 Instead, use a logo with the “SMU” wordmark in white type – available exclusively through SMU Marketing and Communications.
 This logo still maintains the Dallas Hall icon in red, with the stroke lines in white.
 Note that when used on a photograph, the photo should not interfere with the legibility or integrity of the logo.

 SMU Athletics teams use a logo with an energetic "SMU" wordmark above an icon representing Peruna, the mustang that is the SMU mascot:

 The Athletics marketing office has approved logos that incorporate individual team names and the word “Mustangs” in proper relationship to the logo.